-- 5.1.
+5.1.
 It is important that the findings of the Inspector's Report and the recommended Main Modifications are read and understood.
-It is the changes brought about by the Main Modifications which make the South Somerset Local Plan (2006 2028) 'sound'. - 5.2.
+It is the changes brought about by the Main Modifications which make the South Somerset Local Plan (2006 - 2028) 'sound'.

+- 5.2.
 The Council can only adopt the local plan if these changes are made.
-If it is decided that the recommended Main Modifications are not accepted, then the local plan cannot proceed to adoption.
+If it is decided that the recommended Main Modifications are not accepted, then the local plan cannot be adopted.
 In this scenario the Council would then need to withdraw the local plan and begin the preparation and plan-making process from the beginning. - 5.3.
-If District Executive endorses the Main Modifications and the adoption version of the local plan, then it can proceed to Full Council to be formally adopted.
-Legally, the local plan must be approved by a meeting of Full Council to be formally adopted.
-If it is approved by Full Council it will then become a legal document that must be taken into account when reaching decisions on planning applications and development proposals in South Somerset.
+If the South Somerset Local Plan (2006 2028) is adopted it will formally become part of the statutory 'development plan' for the district.
+It will then be a legal document that must be taken into account when reaching decisions on planning applications and development proposals in South Somerset. - 5.4.
+If the South Somerset Local Plan (2006 2028) is adopted it will be publicised as per the Council's usual procedures, and according to Planning And Compulsory Purchase Act 2004 (as amended) and Regulation 26 of the Town And Country Planning (Local Planning) (England) Regulations 2012 (as amended).